 The Peace Corps isn’t for everyone, though.
 It requires a 27-month commitment: three months of training, then two years in the field.
 You’ll also be leaving the comforts of Western democracy behind.
 You may or may not have mobile phone service, and you may not have air conditioning in hot climates.

-Yes, you receive a living stipend, which is enough to cover housing (if they don’t provide you with a free place to stay), food, and basic spending in the community where you’re stationed.
-But when you come home to visit, don’t plan on fancy dinners out or hotels; expect to crash with friends and family.
+You receive a living stipend, which is enough to cover housing (if they don’t provide you with a free place to stay), food, and basic spending in the community where you’re stationed.
+But when you come home to visit, don’t plan on fancy dinners out or hotels.
+Expect to crash with friends and family.

-If your volunteer travel timeline is measured in weeks or months, rather than years, try short-term volunteer placement services like Go Overseas or Idealist.
-They offer opportunities all over the world for work ranging from teaching English to building infrastructure.
+If your volunteer travel timeline is measured in weeks or months rather than years, try short-term volunteer placement services like Go Overseas or Idealist.
+They offer global opportunities for work ranging from teaching English to building infrastructure.

 For a comfortable way to ease into international volunteering, try Diverbo.
-They host one-week English retreats in Spain and Germany to immerse locals in English-based activities.
+It hosts one-week English retreats in Spain and Germany to immerse non-Native English speakers in English-based activities.
 As a native speaker, you’re there to give them someone to practice with.
 It pays for hotel stays and meals.
 All you have to do is get there.

 You can also organize your own volunteer trip.
-With crowdfunding websites like GoFundMe, you can raise money from your friends, family members, and colleagues to cover the costs of your volunteer trip.
+With crowdfunding websites like GoFundMe, you can raise money from your friends, family members, and colleagues (and sometimes even strangers) to cover the costs of your volunteer trip.
 Perhaps they’ll even join you on your expedition.

-Of course, if you don’t plan your volunteer trip with the utmost transparency and ethics, you’re likely to lose friends.
-Make sure your trip will genuinely change lives for needy people, rather than serve as a cover story for you to persuade your friends into paying for your vacation.
+But ensure your trip will genuinely change lives for needy people rather than serve as a cover story for you to persuade your friends to pay for your vacation.

-Approach any crowdfunding attempts with complete sincerity and transparency, period.
+So approach any crowdfunding attempts with complete sincerity and transparency.

 Did you know there are entire websites dedicated to connecting house sitters with pet owners?
 Pet owners don’t want to leave their pets in kennels surrounded by unknown dogs and cats when they travel.
 They’d rather let them stay at home — a home which is just sitting vacant and unused.

 House sitters can stay for free at these homes for the price of caring for the owners’ pets.
 While it’s a relatively easy job, it does mean you have to schedule your day around the pets’ needs.
-You can’t leave for a weekend jaunt or go on 14-hour day trips.
-But for animal lovers, it can be an easy way to stay for free anywhere in the world, often in high-end homes.
+You can’t leave for a weekend excursion or go on 14-hour day trips.
+But for animal lovers, it can be an easy way to save money with free accommodations anywhere in the world, often in high-end homes.

 Granted, it’s not always that simple.
 Perhaps you want to visit Berlin in July, and the Berliner wants to visit Seattle in October.
 Perhaps you’re worried about the risk of having a stranger stay in your home.

-The good news is that reputable home-swapping websites provide a level of transparency, with peer reviews and identity verification to give members greater peace of mind.
+The good news is reputable home-swapping websites provide a level of transparency, with peer reviews and identity verification to give members greater peace of mind.
 Some home-swapping websites also offer credit systems for indirect house-swapping.
-By offering your house to others, you accrue points or credits, which you can redeem at your leisure at houses all over the world.
+By offering your house to others, you accumulate points or credits, which you can redeem at your leisure at houses all over the world.
 Think of it like couch surfing for grown-ups.

-10. Travel to “The Old Country” for Free
+8. Travel to ‘The Old Country’ for Free

 Whatever your heritage, do some research on private or government-funded programs to streamline your visit back to “the old country,” stay for free while there, and potentially even cover your airfare.